jamesoff/simplemonitor/docs/monitors.rst

     :default: 0

     the number of seconds this monitor should allow to pass before polling.
 Use it to make a monitor poll only once an hour (``3600``), for example.
 Setting this value lower than the ``interval`` will have no effect, and the monitor will run every loop like normal.

+    Some monitors default to a higher value when it doesn't make sense to run their check too frequently because the underlying data will not change that often or quickly, such as :ref:`pkgaudit<pkgaudit>`.
+You can override their default to a lower value as required.

     .. hint:: Monitors which are in the failed state will poll every loop, regardless of this setting, in order to detect recovery as quickly as possible